ocxtal/tenten/README.md

 $ tenten -I examples/read1.fa examples/read2.fa
 ```

 Specifying `-P` allows you to set options for launching minimap2.
 In particular, the `-f` option of minimap2 is useful for controlling the threshold for removing high-frequency minimizers.
-You can specify a percentile as a decimal between 0.0 and 1.0, or an integer to indicate the number of occurrences on the target sequence.
+You can specify a quantile as a decimal between 0.0 and 1.0, or an integer to indicate the number of occurrences on the target sequence.
 Additionally, it may be useful to specify presets like `-x map-ont` or basic minimizer parameters such as `-k` and `-w`.
 For example, specifying `-w1` will plot all k-mers (though it will be very slow).
 Note that `--print-seeds` is required in the command template specified with `-P` for tenten to receive seed matches from minimap2.

 ```console
 $ tenten -P "minimap2 -t1 -xmap-ont -k10 -w1 --print-seeds {0} {1}" examples/read1.fa examples/read2.fa